yoander/libretech.tips/web-server/How to redirect from http to https in Apache.md

 author: sedlav
 ---

-You can redict from http to https in apache adding the following direcitive inside your virtual host.
+You can redirect from http to https in apache adding the following direcitive inside your virtual host.

 ```apache